Tuesday, May 13, 2025

 “Let them go,” they murmur.

-The only ones more shocked than the three of us are the football coaches.
+The only ones more shocked than the four of us are the football coaches.

 “Get out of here,” the coaches instruct us.